Aleksandr Shevchenko

-Aleksandr Vasilievich Shevchenko (Александр Васильевич Шевченко; 24 May 1882, Kharkiv – 28 August 1948, Moscow) was a Ukrainian modernist painter and sculptor.
+Aleksandr Vasilievich Shevchenko (Александр Васильевич Шевченко; 24 May 1882, Kharkiv – 28 August 1948, Moscow) was a Russian modernist painter and sculptor.

 Biography

 From 1890 to 1898, he took private drawing lessons from Dmytro Bezperchy and was employed by a workshop that produced theater sets.
-He then moved to Moscow and entered the Stroganov State Academy of Arts and Industry; graduating in 1907.
-That same year, he was admitted to the Moscow School of Painting, Sculpture and Architecture, where he studied with Valentin Serov and Konstantin Korovin.
-In between, from 1905 to 1906, he spent some time in Paris at the Académie Julian with Étienne Dinet and Jean-Paul Laurens.
+He then moved to Moscow and entered the Stroganov State Academy of Arts and Industry that he graduated from in 1907.
+That same year, he was admitted to the Moscow School of Painting, Sculpture and Architecture.
+From 1905 to 1906, he spent some time in Paris at the Académie Julian with Étienne Dinet and Jean-Paul Laurens.
 He also made the acquaintance of Mikhail Larionov and his followers.
 Under their influence, he worked in the Neo-Primitivist and, later, Rayonist styles.
 He was expelled from the school in 1909.

+In 1910, he joined the Oslini khvost circle (rus.: Ослиный хвост, eng.: Donkey's Tail; founded by Mikhail Larionov, producing a series of Rayonist works between 1913 and 1914 and writing two essays titled 'Neo-Primitivism: Its Theory and Its Capacities' (1913) and 'Principles of Cubism and Other Trends of Modern Art, in which he delineated his view of modern painting as a combination of influences from Cézanne, Cubism, Futurism, and the popular forms of traditional art of the Russian Empire.

-After 1911, he took part in exhibitions held by the Soyuz Molodyozhi (Union of Youth) in Saint Petersburg and participated in the first Moscow Salon.
-In 1912, he had a major showing with the Donkey's Tail, a radical modernist group.
-The following year, he published two works of art theory; "Neo-primitivism, its Theory, its Possibilities, its Achievements and The Principles of Cubism and Other Trends in World Art of All Times and All People.
-In these works, he defends the spontaneity of Russian folk art and the lubok (a popular print style), and claims that it has "oriental" roots.
+After 1911, he took part in group exhibitions by the Soyuz Molodyozhi (Union of Youth) in Saint Petersburg and participated in the first Moscow Salon.
+In 1912, he joined a major show by the Donkey's Tail.
+The following year, Shevchenko published two works of art theory: 'Neo-primitivism, its Theory, its Possibilities, its Achievements' and The Principles of Cubism and Other Trends in World Art of All Times and All People.'
+In these works, he defends the spontaneity of the folk art of the Russian empire and the lubok (a popular print style), and claims that it has "oriental" roots.